rock-core/rock-and-syskit/source/component_networks/reusable_networks.html.md

 coordination.
 Stick to profiles in all other cases.
 {: .important}

-In complex systems, one often ends up two or three layers of profiles, to share the definitions between the simulated and real systems.
+In complex systems, one often ends up with two or three layers of profiles, to share the definitions between the simulated and real systems.
 The two layer structure
 is: